Another accountant attended an IRS seminar for nonprofits and the subject of giving thank you gifts to volunteers came up.

 Volunteer Gifts vs. Compensation

-With the added layer of complexity that comes with cash or gift card thank you’s, it might be in every one’s best interest to just avoid cash and gift certificates.
-Nothing says “thank you” quite like making the volunteer’s tax return more difficult!
+With this crazy requirement from the IRS, it might be wise to to just avoid cash and gift cards unless they are quite small (less than $100).
+Nothing says “thank you” quite like making a volunteer’s tax return more difficult!

-Alternatively, you can avoid the whole problem by choosing a different means of expressing appreciation, i.e. non-cash gifts.
-Here’s a site with some great ideas https://www.energizeinc.com/ideas/gift.html.
-How do you show your volunteers that you appreciate their time and effort?
+Or you can avoid the whole problem by choosing a different means of expressing appreciation, i.e. non-cash gifts.
+Thinks like a book, a mug, flowers, chocolate, etc. make great thank you gifts.

 Carol Topp, CPA